 In late 2000 and early 2001, Couture participated in a series of matches as part of the King of Kings II tournament in Japan.
 He first defeated Jeremy Horn by unanimous decision and then won his match with Ryushi Yanagisawa by majority.
 After another unanimous decision in his favor in his fight against Tsuyoshi Kohsaka, Couture advanced to his final fight at the tournament.
 He lost to Valentijn Overeem, having to surrender while being caught in Overeem’s guillotine choke hold.
 Describing his experiences in Japan, Couture explained to the Los Angeles Times that "The tournament format was tough.
 You could prepare for the guy you’d fight first, but you didn’t know who was coming next.
 Another thing that made it tough was the fatigue factor if you had to go the distance your first fight, but your opponent had a first-round win."

 In between his King of Kings fights, Couture had recaptured his heavyweight title from Kevin Randleman by a knockout at UFC 28.
 He had been stripped of his title previously.
-Moving on to fight in the light heavyweight division, Couture won that division’s title by defeating Chuck Liddell in June 2003.
+Moving on to fight in the light heavyweight division, Couture won that division's title by defeating Chuck Liddell in June 2003.
 In September, Couture went up against another light heavyweight champion Tito Ortiz.
+In a unanimous decision, Couture became the undisputed light heavyweight champion.